SpikeShaun/SpikeShaun.github.io/_posts/my_second_file.md

 ---
 layout: default
-title: My Second Post
+title: My first Post
 ---

-This is my second post on my Jekyll blog!
+This is my first post on my Jekyll blog!